waleedrazakhan92/CensorSnip_me/README.md

 ## Optional flags
 --class_confidence_dict     (important images/video) List of class probabilities to filter the content.
 Lower the number means tighter filtering.
 Type list.
 Value [0-1]
 --adjust_fraction           (optional images/video) Manually adjust the bounding box size if you want to display the results.
 Type fraction.
 Value float. default 1. bigger number means bigger bounding box.
---save_FLAG                 (images/video) Save the intermediate blurred and bounding box images along with the text labels.
-Bool flag
+--save_FLAG                 (optional images/video) Save the intermediate images.
+Bool flag --save_bbox                 (optional images/video) Save the resultant images with bounding boxes drawn on them.
+--save_blur                 (optional images/video) Save the images with explicit regions blurred in them.
+--save_txt                  (optional images/video) Save the txt files with results in them.
 --do_trimming               (video) If you want to trim the input video to make a shorter version.
 Bool flag.
 --write_frames_trim         (video) Write frames from the trimmed video on the disc if you chose to do trimming.
 Bool flag --start_time                (video) Start time in seconds for video trimming.
 Type int.
 Value must be less than the size of video in seconds.